 Note that the protocol interface column headings not only identify the protocol, but also indicate the network components the protocols run between.
-Since a CMS can perform multiple functions, the security profile matrices indicate which of the CMS functional components is participating in the identified protocol interface.

 7.1 Device and Service Provisioning

 Device provisioning is the process by which an MTA is configured to support voice communications service.
 The MTA provisioning process is specified in [6].